mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-data-area.md

 ---
 title: IDataArea interface
-description: Defines the contract for managing a data area in the ASNA DataGate client.
+description: "Defines the contract for managing a data area in the ASNA DataGate client. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Defines the contract for managing a data area in the ASNA DataGate client.